Chinese Civil War: Outbreak of war

-As postwar negotiations between the Nationalist government in Nanjing and the Communist Party failed, the civil war between these two parties resumed.
-This stage of war is referred to in mainland China and Communist historiography as the "War of Liberation" (解放战争 (Jiěfàng Zhànzhēng)).
+As postwar negotiations between the Nationalist government and the CCP failed, the civil war between these two parties resumed.
+This stage of war is referred to in CCP historiography as the "War of Liberation" (解放战争 (Jiěfàng Zhànzhēng)).
 On 20 July 1946, Chiang Kai-shek launched a large-scale assault on Communist territory in North China with 113 brigades (a total of 1.6 million troops).
-This marked the first stage of the final phase in the Chinese Civil War.

 Knowing their disadvantages in manpower and equipment, the CCP executed a "passive defense" strategy.
 It avoided the strong points of the KMT army and was prepared to abandon territory in order to preserve its forces.
 In most cases the surrounding countryside and small towns had come under Communist influence long before the cities.
 The CCP also attempted to wear out the KMT forces as much as possible.
 This tactic seemed to be successful; after a year, the power balance became more favorable to the CCP.
 They wiped out 1.12 million KMT troops, while their strength grew to about two million men.

+In March 1947, the KMT achieved a symbolic victory by seizing Yan'an, the capital of the Yan'an Soviet.
+The Communists counterattacked soon afterwards.
+With KMT efforts for an all-out offensive failing, the Nationalists changed strategy from broad assaults to concentrating on key targets, including Communist-controlled areas in Shandong and Shaanxi.
+This approach also failed.

-In March 1947 the KMT achieved a symbolic victory by seizing the CCP capital of Yan'an.
-The Communists counterattacked soon afterwards; on 30 June 1947 CCP troops crossed the Yellow River and moved to the Dabie Mountains area, restored and developed the Central Plain.
+From June to September 1947, the Communists launched offensives and Nationalist-controlled areas became the primary battlefields.
+On 30 June 1947, CCP troops crossed the Yellow River and moved to the Dabie Mountains area, restored and developed the Central Plain.
+The crossing ruined the Nationalists' plans to use the river as a defense line.
 At the same time, Communist forces also began to counterattack in Northeastern China, North China and East China.

-By late 1948, the CCP eventually captured the northern cities of Shenyang and Changchun and seized control of the Northeast after suffering numerous setbacks while trying to take the cities, with the decisive Liaoshen Campaign.
-The New 1st Army, regarded as the best KMT army, was forced to surrender after the CCP conducted a brutal six-month siege of Changchun that resulted in more than 150,000 civilian deaths from starvation.
+The period of August 1948 through October 1949 included the three most significant Communist military campaigns of the civil war: the Liaoshen Campaign (northeast China), Huaihai Campaign (east China), and Pingjin Campaign (Beijing-Tianjin).

+The Liaoshen campaign was launched on 12 September 1948 and led by Lin Biao.
+The main focus of the campaign was Jinzhou.
+On 14 October, the Communists launched an all-out assault and captured the city in 24 hours.
+Most of the 90,000 Nationalists casualties in this battle were incorporated into the Communist ranks.
+The siege of Changchun ended on 19 October when the Nationalist garrison surrendered.
+On 1 November, the Communists captured Shenyang.
+By late 1948, the CCP had taken control of the Northeast through the decisive Liaoshen Campaign.